cylc/cylc-doc/src/7-to-8/major-changes/platforms.rst

            # A computer with PBS, that takes local job submissions
            job runner = pbs
            hosts = localhost
+           install target = localhost

        [[slurm_supercomputer]]
            # This computer with Slurm requires you to use a login node.
            hosts = login_node01, login_node02  # Cylc will pick a host.
            job runner = slurm

+Note that in these examples, it is assumed that ``linuxboxNN``, ``pbs_local`` and ``slurm_supercomputer`` have distinct file systems.
+If platforms share a file system they must have their :term:`install target` configured, this should be done at site level.
+For more information see :ref:`Install Targets`.

 .. _host-to-platform-logic: